 At a minimum, the direct supplier should assess the sub-supplier's size, dollar value of the business, type of product supplied, quality system, manufacturing and delivery systems capability, and the risk to ABC.
-Suppliers are responsible for ensuring that sub-suppliers develop a quality management system that facilitates defect prevention, monitoring, and improvement.
-The supplier is responsible to manage production risk through sourcing to financially stable sub-suppliers and monitoring sub-supplier financial stability (Reference IATF Clause 7.4, 1.2).
+Suppliers

 7.2 - Approval

 To be awarded business from ABC a potential new Supplier is required to enter a competitive bidding process with a lowest Total cost approach.
 When it becomes evident that business will be awarded to the potential new Supplier, a more in-depth analysis is done of the potential Supplier's ability to meet ABC's requirements for quality, service, delivery, responsiveness, technology and cost.
 An onsite audit may be conducted to confirm the potential Supplier's capability and capacity to meet the requirements.
 The onsite Audit will include a cross functional team from corporate levels and the local plant level.